Frequently Asked Questions

-Canceling your housing between move in and the end of the fourth week of the first semester of occupancy: 50% refund of fall room rate, the fall meal plan will be prorated, and the student shall be released from the remainder of the contract period.
+Canceling your housing between August 15, 2017 and the end of the fourth week of the first semester of occupancy: 50% refund of fall room rate, the fall meal plan will be prorated, and the student shall be released from the remainder of the contract period.

 Canceling your housing after end of fourth week of the first semester of occupancy: student shall be charged the full room rate for the fall and spring semesters, fall meal plan will be prorated, and no charge for spring meal plan will be incurred.

 In the case of spring being the first semester of occupancy, the student shall be charged the full room rate for the spring semester if the student leaves after the end of the fourth week of the spring semester and the meal plan will be prorated.